ewencai/GIFtoolsCookbook/content/AtoZ/DCIP/index.rst

     :align: right
     :figwidth: 50%

-In this activity, we will simulate a DC Resistivity survey over the TKC area.
+In this activity, we will simulate and invert DC Resistivity data over the TKC area.
+We demonstrate how to batch 2D inversions and use the result for a subsequent 3D inversion.
-We run both the forward and inverse calculations (2D and 3D) to test the resolving capability of a Dipole-Dipole survey.

 .. toctree::
     :maxdepth: 1